network-whu/2021/README.md

 This is the teaching resource repository for the courses of CS, Wuhan University:
 * 20202021762 "Computer Network"

-The Internet drives tremendous change in the world while continuously changing and evolving itself.
+The Internet has been driving tremendous change in the world since this century, while continuously changing and evolving on its own.
+Formed a wave after wave of the Internet revolution.
 This course teaches the concepts and general principles of the underlying networks of the Internet.

-Learn about the structure and components of computer networks, packet switching, and layer architectures as well as a variety of applications.
-Gain the experience and tools required to use and write protocols.
-Explore issues of network security.
+Through this course, we will learn about the structure and components of computer networks, packet switching, and layer architectures as well as a variety of network applications.
+And familiar with the various protocols of computer network, explore issues of network security.

 #### Prerequisites:
 * Principles of Computer Systems